-Figure 2.4 elucidates the affirmative measures undertaken by countries to address COVID-19, including economic interventions, vaccine development, experimental treatments, and enhanced testing availability for citizens.
-The trajectory is analogous in both groups.
-Until the end of February, government involvement remained minimal in both categories.
-Subsequently, as the virus's impact on public health and the economy became more apparent, governments-initiated measures to assist their populations.
+Figure 2.4 focuses on active measures undertaken by countries to address COVID-19: economic interventions, vaccine development, experimental treatments, and enhanced testing availability for citizens.
+The trajectory is analogous in the two groups.
+Until the end of February, government involvement remained minimal in both groups.
+Subsequently, as the impact of the virus on public health and the economy became more apparent, governments initiated measures to assist their populations.
 These measures were more robust in countries with higher infection rates than in those with lower infection rates, likely due to the greater health and economic challenges faced by the former group.

-Figure 2.5 describes the educational landscape, marked by similar levels of restrictions in both groups and characterized by four discernible phases.
-Initially, restrictions were virtually absent, with countries with lower infection counts slightly leading in their implementation.
+Figure 2.5 describes the educational landscape, which was marked by similar levels of restrictions in both groups and characterized by four discernible phases.
+Initially, restrictions were virtually absent, with countries with lower infection counts leading slightly in terms of implementing restrictions.
 Subsequently, concerns about infections in educational settings prompted the gradual imposition of further restrictions.
-In the third phase, both groups witnessed maximum restrictions.
+In the third phase, restrictions for both groups were at their height.
 In the final phase, governments began to ease these restrictions.
-Although the trends were comparable, countries with lower infection rates experienced a more extended period of maximum restrictions (from mid-April to the end of May) compared to their counterparts (from mid-April to the end of April), which likely contributed to their lower infection rates.
+Although the trends were comparable, countries with lower infection rates experienced a more extended period of maximum restrictions (from mid-April to the end of May) than their counterparts (from mid-April to the end of April), which likely contributed to their lower infection rates.

-Figure 2.6 outlines the work environment, characterized by similarities in both groups and divided into three phases.
+Figure 2.6 outlines the work environment, which is also characterized by similarities between the groups and can be divided into three phases.
 Initially, workplace restrictions were minimal.
-Subsequently, rising infection concerns in the workplace prompted governments to gradually introduce restrictions, with Panel B countries initiating these measures three weeks earlier.
-In the third phase, all countries reached the peak of workplace restrictions.
-Notably, countries with lower infection rates enforced more stringent restrictions compared to those with higher infection rates.
+Subsequently, increasing concern about infection in the workplace prompted governments to introduce restrictions, with Panel B countries initiating these measures three weeks earlier.
+In the third phase, all countries reached the peak of their workplace restrictions.
+Countries with lower infection rates enforced more stringent restrictions than those with higher infection rates.

 The impact of model variables on index returns

-This section will investigate the influence of pandemic impact metrics and government actions and policies data, which were systematically collected, on the performance of financial indices through the application of Ordinary Least Squares (OLS) regression.
-Panel A in Table 4 will showcase the regression analysis for nations characterized by a low incidence of infections, whereas Panel B will present the regression results for countries marked by a high prevalence of infections.
+Through the application of ordinary least squares (OLS) regression, this section investigates the influence of pandemic impact metrics and government actions and policies on the performance of financial indices.
+Panel A in Table 4 shows the results of the regression analysis for countries characterized by a low incidence of infections, while Panel B present the results for countries marked by a high prevalence of infections.

 Table 4.
 Regression estimates of key variables during the pandemic period